MAIF/otoroshi/manual/src/main/paradox/how-to-s/working-with-eureka.md

 * to discover an existing Eureka Server instance
 * to use Eureka application as an Otoroshi target and took advantage of all Otoroshi clients features (load-balancing, rate limiting, etc...)

-Let's cut this tutorial in four parts.
+Let's cut this tutorial in three parts.

 - Create an simple Spring application that we'll use as an Eureka Client
 - Deploy an implementation of the Otoroshi Eureka Server (using the `Eureka Instance` plugin), register eureka clients and expose them using the `Internal Eureka Server` plugin